 Modern nuclear power stations use the same type of turbines and generators as conventional power stations.

-- Produces small amounts of waste
+- Produces small amounts of well managed waste

 Nuclear power is generated using Uranium, a metal mined in various parts of the world.
 The first civil nuclear fission reactor had to be based on uranium-235, because no other fissile material exists in nature.